 Applicants meeting a priority deadline are given first preference to seats available in the program.

-Doctor of Occupational Therapy (OTD)
+Occupational Therapy Doctorate (OTD)

 The College of Saint Mary (CSM) Occupational Therapy Program has two admissions pathways.
 Depending on an applicant's academic background, an applicant selects either Graduate Admissions Pathway (GAP) or Accelerated Entry Pathway (AEP).